jpschewe/fll-sw/scoring/docs/developer/DeveloperInformation.md

 If running on 64-bit Linux you will need libc6-i386 installed otherwise you will get a cryptic file not found error when the launch4j task runs.
 This is because the launch4j task needs to execute a 32-bit binary.

+The labels that are green are good places for a new developer to start.
+One is the documentation tasks.
+It's always nice to have new people help with documentation because they have an outside perspective on how the software works.
+Another is new-developer.
+These are tasks that should be fairly easy to implement and will give a developer a start on learning the codebase.

 # Copyright

 All of the code is currently Copyrighted by INSciTE.